- How do I activate my educational license?

 - I have multiple machines that I need to activate my educational license on.

-Often our educational license holders need to activate on an entire lab of machines at one time.
+Often our educational license holders need to activate an entire lab of machines at one time.
 Although this is not yet possible, we now support batch file activation, making things a lot easier.

 Here is some background on how educational licenses are activated, as Educational Grant License serials are not activated in the standard way.